truehang/lite_tcp/README.md

 # Lite TCP
-This is simple tcp server using epoll to enable several client connections.
+This is a simple tcp server using epoll to enable several client connections.
 ## Build
 ```mkdir -p build && cd build && cmake ..```
 ```make```